 Noninstitutionalized population, 10 provinces and 2 territories (all ages), excluding natives on reserves.
 Exclusions account for approximately 3 percent of total population.
-Approximately 22,000 households will be sampled.
-One person in each household will be randomly selected to participate in the longitudinal portion of the survey.
+Approximately 22,000 households were sampled.
+One person in each household was randomly selected to participate in the longitudinal portion of the survey.